GDQuest/website/content/docs/guidelines/best-practices/checklist/index.md

     - [ ] Pseudo-private variables names are in `_snake_case_with_leading_underscore`
     - [ ] Setters and getters are defined every time properties alter the object’s state
     - [ ] Docstrings are added for setters and getters if they modify the node/class state in a complex way
-    - [ ] Setters and getters are for a private variable start with a leading underscore
+    - [ ] Setters and getters for a private variable start with a leading underscore
     - [ ] Onready variables are placed right before `_init` and/or `_ready` functions
     - [ ] Methods are separated by 2 blank lines
     - [ ] Signal callbacks use `_on_NodeName_signal_name`
-    - [ ] No `NodeName` if the object connects to itself
+    - [ ] `NodeName` is omitted when the object connects to itself
-    - [ ] Variables have type hints and function have the correct return type
+    - [ ] Variables have type hints and functions have the correct return type
     - [ ] Docstrings are added to public functions to describe what they do and what they return
     - [ ] Docstrings describing what a function returns start with `Returns`
     - [ ] Comments and docstrings use the present tense and active voice